NicholiNoah/NicholiNoah/content/extended-reality/Shadow.md

 The goal was to produce a tech piece that could be used by all.
 It was also a test to see how people would interact with this wacky new virtual world.
 I spent several several days experimenting with how to make the experience as seamless as possible on both iOS and Android (this was the hardest part).
 100% web with zero app stores or downloads.
 Just a QR code scan that jumps right into the experience.

 Like all experiments, research doesn't end when the piece is "finished".
 At the opening gallery, I observed how people interacted in the experience.
 Both with my piece and with each other.
-Many scannned right in and started exploring.
+Many scanned right in and started exploring.
 Few actually read the instructions.
 Some naturally volunteered to help others.
 And a couple curious folks pushed the AR portion even further than I expected it to work.

+My biggest takeaway: Design the virtual and realworld components to be noticeably different.
+If they look too similar, it reduces the effect and isn't as fun.

 All valuable knowledge helping me improve my communication and ability to relate to others as authentically as possible.